 I’m not advocating complete elimination a little bit of what you like does you good.

 But we will not beat obesity or the diabetes crisis unless food brands highlight the amount of sugar in their products.

 One year on and the brain fuzz has gone I am fitter and leaner.
 My diet is three meals a day and no snacking.

 When I was tested in January, Sam gave me a clean bill of health I had nuked the Candida.

 This wasn’t a sign for me to get back on the wagon but the occasional glass of red wine which I had sorely missed and the odd bit of chocolate was allowed.

 I am in this habit now and old habits die hard, a subtle reminder of nausea tells me that I shouldn’t have had that hot cross bun, a reality check that sugar can’t ever be in my diet.

-Diabetes and obesity is costing the NHS billions which is great news for the pharmaceutical companies, they sell their drugs needed to help people with diabetes and health related problems, therefore they have a vested interest in ensuring sugar stays well and truly in our diets.
+Diabetes and obesity is costing the NHS billions which is great news for the pharmaceutical companies, they sell drugs to help people with diabetes and health related problems.
+They have a vested interest to ensure sugar stays but at what cost?

-And unless the food giants start taking responsibility and take the necessary action to support our well being and health then I fear that candida will be just the tip of a very long and deep iceberg.
+Unless the food giants accept responsibility and take action to support our well being and health then I fear that Candida will be the tip of a very long and deep iceberg.